quixio/quix-streams/docs/api-reference/quixstreams.md

 - "latest" - automatically reset the offset to the largest offset
 - `auto_commit_enable`: If true, periodically commit offset of the last message handed to the application.
 Default - `True`.
-- `assignment_strategy`: The name of a partition assignment strategy.
-Available values: "range", "roundrobin", "cooperative-sticky".
 - `on_commit`: Offset commit result propagation callback.
 Passed as "offset_commit_cb" to `confluent_kafka.Consumer`.
 - `extra_config`: A dictionary with additional options that